Feeding the Hungry…

 Our friends at Bonn Place Brewing Co. in Bethlehem, Pa., are hosting a MFP Community Day fundraiser from 4 to 8 p.m. on Tuesday, November 12.
 Stop by the pub and taproom on this special TipOut Tuesday when all tips and gratuities will be donated back to Monocacy Farm Project.
 Stop in for a pint, or fill a container to go.
 See you there!

-Thanks to you, our 10th Anniversary marked another great year of service and community involvement here at Monocacy Farm Project:
+Thanks to you, our 11th growing season of service and community involvement enjoyed the following successes:

 • Community Garden Plots were filled to capacity again providing land access and food for local communities!

-• Individual, corporate, and local business contributions as well as foundation and grant awards exceeded previous records!
+• Annual appeal donations, corporate and local business contributions, and foundation and grant awards exceeded $130,00 !

-• Our events were more successful than ever … best attendance, more eco-friendly educational activities, great food and quality vendors, and a truly healthy community spirit in support of the MFP Mission!
+• All our events throughout the season were marked by a truly healthy community spirit in support of the MFP Mission!

 Get Growing ‘24 kicks off our